hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.5.0 =
 * Added support for Jetpack forms in block theme templates.
+* Added support for bbPress Login, Register and Lost Password forms.
 * Added the second argument $atts to the 'hcap_hcaptcha_content' filter.
 * Fixed error messaging when there are several Jetpack forms on the same page.
+* Fixed unconditional forcing hCaptcha in Jetpack forms.
+* Fixed hCaptcha nonce error on MailPoet admin pages.
 * Fixed frontend error when recaptcha was activated in wpDiscuz.
-* Fixed unconditional forcing hCaptcha in Jetpack forms.

 = 4.4.0 =
 * Added compatibility with Contact Form 7 Stripe integration.